João da Gama: The crossing of the Pacific

 After starting the voyage in Macau and due to a damage caused by a typhon, da Gama was forced to seek refuge at the island of Amakusa on the Japanese coast.
 After repairs, he continued on his voyage in October 1589.
 He reached Mexico after having traversed the Pacific at a much higher latitude (around 45° N and possibly further north) than the course ordinarily taken by the Spanish Manila galleons (usually near or around 40° N) travelling between Manila and Mexico.
 Da Gama touched at a place which has since been called Ezo (Yezo) – the island of Hokkaido, followed by unveiling a 'Land of Gama", which may correspond to one or some of the Kuril Islands.
 Arriving at Acapulco in March 1590, the navigator may well have gone north along the Japanese main coasts and the Kuril Islands, to near the Aleutians and then down to the American coast.
 His name was attached, originally on Portuguese maps, to a vague land he sighted northeast of Japan.

 The hypothesis that João da Gama explored or reached North America as far north as Juan Rodriguez Cabrillo, Bartolomé Ferrer, Francis Drake, and Francisco Gali, who (in 1584) had sailed from Macau and possibly sighted islands with metals 500 leagues to the east or east-northeast of southeast Japan (around 29° N or further north), or as later, Sebastião Rodrigues Soromenho, or landed further north, taking into account his route from the East, lacks direct evidence, due to the loss of much of the documentation on the nearby North American route he took and on his other possible landings in North America, except on the news of his successful arrival in Acapulco, in March 1590.
 Nevertheless, several maps later point to João da Gama's exploration and discovery of a large portion of the west and northwest of the then unknown and known coasts of North America.
-In the 1630s, documents came into possession of the Portuguese cartographer João Teixeira Albernaz when he was in Sevile.
+In the 1630s, documents came into possession of the Portuguese cartographer João Teixeira Albernaz when he was in Seville.
 The papers eventually included a sketch of a long north Pacific coast which João da Gama skimmed en route.